Store architecture

 Learn how our store architecture models are tailored to meet different business needs.

-There are different types and levels of architecture, but they generally work as a reference for technical and business teams.
-Additionally, store architectures define the roles and responsibilities of each player for all stakeholders while explaining how different systems interoperate and how data is transmitted between them.
+There are different types and levels of architecture, which are generally used as a reference for both technical and business teams.
+Additionally, store architectures define the roles and responsibilities among all stakeholders and explain how different systems interoperate and how data is transmitted between them.

-To demonstrate how VTEX integrates with the ecosystem, we have created VTEX reference architecture models based on common digital commerce strategies.
+To demonstrate how VTEX integrates with the ecosystem, we've created reference architecture models based on common digital commerce strategies.
 These blueprints illustrate interactions between VTEX modules and the business, serving as a starting point for projects.
 Learn more about the structure of these models in Understanding VTEX reference architectures.

 - Business-to-customer (B2C)